imsanthosh7/imsanthosh7/README.md

-<h1 align="center">Hello, I'm Santhosh👋</h1>
+# Hello, I'm Santhosh👋

-<p align="center">I'm a frontend developer passionate about crafting beautiful and functional user interfaces.
+<p>I'm a frontend developer passionate about crafting beautiful and functional user interfaces.
 As a fresher in the field, I'm enthusiastic about learning new technologies and expanding my skill set.</p>
 <br/>

 ### 🧑‍💻Skills: